NotSoCubic/Cubics-Custom-Catalog/README.md

 If you did everything right, you should see new levels in your game.
 If you would like to play older versions of these levels, contact me and I will reach out to you eventually

+If you are in the official EDGE Mod Uploading Discord Server, you will gain access to any new levels earlier than their expected release date.

 # Current Levels
 1. Proceed
 2. Laze